Yannan-Chen/OllieOCT/README.md

 # OllieOCT
 ## A demo of automatic ophthalmologist assistant

-Ollie is a demo software tool to detect eye diseases accurately and efficiently using deep learning models
+Ollie is a demo software tool to detect eye diseases accurately and efficiently using deep learning models.

 The diagnose is based on a pre-trained deep learning model with >90% accuracy.